ember-learn/guides-source/guides/release/upgrading/editions.md

 accomplish that, we're cutting away cruft that is no longer needed while introducing new features that make app development simpler and faster.

-Here's are some of the core features in Octane:
+Here are some of the core features in Octane:

 - **Native JavaScript classes**, unlocking simpler syntax, faster performance, and better interop with the wider ecosystem.